-Teeth Cleaning & Dental Checkups
+Teeth Cleaning & Dental Checkups in Downtown LA

 There are many ways you can play an active role in maintaining your oral health.
 Having your teeth cleaned in our office every six months is an excellent place to start.
 Our hygienists and dentists identify plaque and problem areas before thoroughly cleaning your teeth, providing you with information to sustain a happy, healthy smile.